aces/Loris-MRI/docs/scripts_md/DTIPrepRegister.md

 ### register\_XMLFile($XMLFile, $raw\_file, $data\_dir, $QCReport, ...)

-Set parameters needed to register the XML report/protocol of DTIPrep and call registerFile to register the XML file via register\_processed\_data.pl.
+Sets parameters needed to register the XML report/protocol of DTIPrep and calls registerFile to register the XML file via register\_processed\_data.pl.

 INPUT:
   - $XMLFile     : XML file to be registered